 Complementary and Alternative Medicine (CAM)

 CAM directed by a licensed holistic professional is sometimes effective in easing nausea and vomiting in milder cases of HG, however, it should be integrated with the options for traditional medical care.

-Abortion is usually avoidable with aggressive treatment of HG.
-Women who choose abortion do so most often because of
+Therapeutic abortion is usually avoidable with aggressive treatment of HG.
+Those who terminate do so most often because of:

 - Debility impairing their ability to work or care for family,